craigbuckler/oldclink/src/pages/book-accommodation/terms.md

 ctalink: book-accommodation/
 ---

-We hope everyone has an enjoyable and safe stay at The Old Clink.
+We hope everyone has a safe and enjoyable stay at The Old Clink.

 > Our ninth year at The Old Clink.
 It feels like a second home to us.
 <cite>B & A, Bristol</cite>